Canada Day in Pitt Meadows 2021

 This year’s Canada Day activities include:

-A Place of Reflection – in order to support our community during this time, the City has established a place for contemplation at the Rising Spirit Eagle, beside the Katzie First Nation flag in Spirit Square.
-We encourage residents to take a moment on Canada Day to come and reflect on who they are as a Canadian, what they want our country to stand for, and how they can be a part of that change.
-Residents are asked to please adhere to all public health orders.
+A Place of Reflection – in order to support our community, the City has a place for contemplation at the Rising Spirit Eagle, beside the Katzie First Nation flag in Spirit Square.
+We encourage residents to take a moment to consider the painful parts of Canada’s history as it relates to our past and current relations with Indigenous communities, and how to move forward together towards a better future.
+As well as, to reflect on who you are as a Canadian, what you want our country to stand for, and how you can be a part of that change and support reconciliation.
+Please adhere to all public health orders.
+Thank you!

 Chalk Art Challenge – sharpen your chalk and hit the sidewalks, driveways or any safe concrete areas around town to create some artwork.
-Residents can send in a photo of their work to be shared on social media.
+From July 1 - 31 residents can send in a photo of their work to be shared on social media.
 A photo gallery on the City website will also display submissions.
-Chalk supplies will be available in the Canada Day Kits.

 Artists In our Parks – the City is launching the summer season of the Artists in our Parks program featuring local musicians, visual artists and performers all creating in real time in parks throughout the community.
 Keep an eye out for our roaming chalk artist who will be doing temporary installations throughout different neighbourhoods.